-Our expert ASE-certified mechanics and cooling system technicians are happy inspect, repair and maintain your engine’s life.
-One of the best ways to keep your vehicle’s engine running is by ensuring the cooling system is maintained.
-The cooling system is responsible for keeping the engine nice and cool so it doesn’t overheat.
+Our expert ASE-certified mechanics and cooling system technicians are happy to inspect, repair and maintain your engine’s life.
+One of the best ways to keep your vehicle’s engine running is by maintaining its cooling system.
+The cooling system is responsible for keeping the engine from overheating.
 Sometimes, special equipment is required to service the engine’s cooling system, so it isn’t something just anyone can do.
-Thankfully, 12th Street Auto Care Center owns those specialized tools.
-Call us today to set up a maintenance appointment at our vehicle repair shop.
+Visit 12th Street Auto Care Center, which owns those specialized tools, so we can offer complete engine cooling system repairs.
+Call us today to set up a maintenance appointment at our Sioux Falls, SD auto repair shop.

-To keep your engine cool enough to avoid overheating, but warm enough to run efficiently and cleanly, it relies on a cooling system.
-The system pumps a chemical liquid mixed with water through the engine and around a circuit of hoses and pipes to maintain a balanced temperature under your hood.
+To keep your vehicle’s engine cool enough to avoid overheating, but warm enough to run efficiently and cleanly, it relies on a cooling system.
+The cooling system pumps a chemical liquid mixed with water through the engine and around a circuit of hoses and pipes to maintain a balanced temperature under your hood.
 The liquid is antifreeze, also known as coolant, which consists mostly of ethylene glycol or sometimes propylene glycol.
-Coolant has an appropriate name, since it cools and stabilizes the engine’s temperature and can last about three years.
-But how does the coolant move throughout your engine?
+Coolant has an appropriate name, since it cools and stabilizes the engine’s temperature.
+The coolant in your vehicle can last about three years, but how does it move throughout your engine?
 It needs a water pump.

 The water pump, also known as a coolant pump, is a basic centrifugal pump that circulates coolant throughout the engine block while the engine is running.
 The water pump is the heart of the engine cooling system.
 It is driven by the engine drive belt via a pulley system, which is connected to the crankshaft.
 When the engine first starts up and the coolant is circulating through, it does not continue through the whole system until the thermostat tells it to circulate.